 - (a) The Delivery Station will comprise metering facilities sufficient to accurately measure the flow over the full range of anticipated flow conditions and will be designed and constructed in accordance with the Service Provider's usual standards and requirements, including Australian Standard 2885. - (b) If the hot tap connection to connect the Delivery Station at the Delivery Point to the Network is located at a point on the Network where the maximum allowable operating pressure is above 1,050kPa, the Delivery Station will include a remotely controlled isolation valve. - (c) The hot tap connection to connect the Delivery Station at the Delivery Point to the Network will be designed and constructed in accordance with the Service Provider's usual standards and requirements, including Australian Standard 2885. - (d) Unless otherwise specified by the Service Provider, the Delivery Point between the Network and the Prospective User's pipe or system of pipes will be at the flange immediately downstream of the Delivery Station.
-Accordingly, all facilities: - (i) upstream of the outlet flange of the Delivery Station will be designed, procured, constructed, installed, owned and operated by the Service Provider at the reasonable cost of the Prospective User; and - (ii) downstream of the outlet flange of the Delivery Station will be the responsibility of the Prospective User.

-- (e) Modifications to the Delivery Station and hot tap connection to the Network which are required: - (i) as a result of changes in the Applicable Law or applicable technical standards: - (ii) to enable enhanced measurement performance; or - (iii) as a result of changes in the flow conditions through the Delivery Point.

-will be made by the Service Provider at the reasonable cost of the Prospective User unless the Service Provider has otherwise recovered the costs from Users of the Delivery Point.
+Accordingly, all facilities: - upstream of the outlet flange of the Delivery Station will be designed, procured, constructed, installed, owned and operated by the Service Provider at the reasonable cost of the Prospective User; and - (ii) downstream of the outlet flange of the Delivery Station will be the responsibility of the Prospective User. - (e) Modifications to the Delivery Station and hot tap connection to the Network which are required: - (i) as a result of changes in the Applicable Law or applicable technical standards; - (ii) to enable enhanced measurement performance; or will be made by the Service Provider at the reasonable cost of the Prospective User unless the Service Provider has otherwise recovered the costs from Users of the Delivery Point.